switch2osm/switch2osm/docs/en/find-out-more.md

 Switch2osm is a community driven site coordinated by [Richard Fairhurst](http://www.systemed.net/){: target=_blank} and [Paul Norman](http://www.paulnorman.ca/){: target=_blank} with huge amounts of help from the OpenStreetMap community.
 You can [get involved on GitHub](https://github.com/switch2osm/switch2osm.github.io){: target=_blank}.

 Comments or suggestions?
 Please make contact via IRC at the first instance.

-If you would like to contact the local community, please get in touch to them via the [forum](https://community.openstreetmap.org/){: target=_blank} or other communication channel.